renpy/renpy/sphinx/source/3dstage.rst

 .. transform-property:: poi

-    :type: (float, float, float)
+    :type: (float, float, float) or None
     :default: None

-    This gives the position of the point of interest. the camera or an image are rotated then face that point evenif that pos or zpos are changed.
+    This gives the position of the point of interest.
+The camera or the displayable being transformed are rotated to face the point of interest, even if the position of the camera or the displayable is changed.

+    If this is None, no point-of-interest rotation is applied.

 .. transform-property:: orientation

-    :type: (float, float, float)
+    :type: (float, float, float) or None
     :default: None

-    This rotates an image or the camera without change these position.
-Only the camera rotates in z, y, x order for convenience.
+    This rotates the camera or the displayable.
+The three values are the x, y, and z rotations, in degrees.
+The rotations are applied in x, y, z order for displayables, and z, y, x order for the camera.

-    The difference between orientation and xrotate, yrotate or zrotate are the way of interpolation.  orientation rotates through the shortest root.
+    When interpolation is used with orientation, the shortest path is taken between the old and new orientations.

+    If this is None, no orientation is applied.

 .. transform-property:: xrotate

-    :type: float
+    :type: float or None
     :default: None

-    This rotates an image or the camera without change these position.
-Only the camera rotates in z, y, x order for convenience.
+    This rotates the camera or the displayable around the x axis.
+The value is the rotation, in degrees.
+Rotations are applied to displayables in x, y, z order.
+Rotations are applied to the camera in z, y, x order.

-    The difference between orientation and xrotate, yrotate or zrotate are the way of interpolation.  orientation rotates through the shortest root.
+    If this is None, no x-axis rotation is applied.

 .. transform-property:: yrotate

-    :type: float
+    :type: float or None
     :default: None

-    This rotates an image or the camera without change these position.
-Only the camera rotates in z, y, x order for convenience.
+    This rotates the camera or the displayable around the y axis.
+The value is the rotation, in degrees.
+Rotations are applied to displayables in x, y, z order.
+Rotations are applied to the camera in z, y, x order.

-    The difference between orientation and xrotate, yrotate or zrotate are the way of interpolation.  orientation rotates through the shortest root.
+    If this is None, no y-axis rotation is applied.

 .. transform-property:: zrotate

-    :type: float
+    :type: float or None
     :default: None

-    This rotates an image or the camera without change these position.
-Only the camera rotates in z, y, x order for convenience.
+    This rotates the camera or the displayable around the z axis.
+The value is the rotation, in degrees.
+Rotations are applied to displayables in x, y, z order.
+Rotations are applied to the camera in z, y, x order.

-    The difference between orientation and xrotate, yrotate or zrotate are the way of interpolation.  orientation rotates through the shortest root.
+    If this is None, no z-axis rotation is applied.

 .. transform-property:: matrixtransform